billyjitsu/liquidation/README.md

 ## Borrow Lending Contract

 **This contract will allow users to deposit allowed tokens or native chain asset (Mainnet ETH) backed by [API3](https://market.api3.org/dapis) oracles.**
+A very simplified version to understand the flow of how borrow / lending works

 Primary Functions: